 Blanco is a leader among her teammates and is often the go-to person for client assistance among the team.
 She understands and demonstrates the core values of the Florida SBDC Network and leads the team in outreach efforts.

-Yolanda Cowart Consultant of the Year
+Yolanda Goodloe Consultant of the Year

-Yolanda Cowart, a business consultant with the Florida SBDC at Pinellas County Economic Development, continued to maintain a high level of excellence in 2016.
+Yolanda Goodloe, a business consultant with the Florida SBDC at Pinellas County Economic Development, continued to maintain a high level of excellence in 2016.
 Her work with the Florida SBDC at Pinellas County Economic Development has resulted in significant return-on-investment, yielding high economic impact and outcomes, Rodriguez said.

-Cowart effectively leverages resources to help her businesses remain competitive, to keep her clients overhead low, and to develop successful client relationships.
+Goodloe effectively leverages resources to help her businesses remain competitive, to keep her clients overhead low, and to develop successful client relationships.

 She utilized appropriate research databases to assist her clients with business plans, marketing plans, market growth, and financial management practices.
 This resulted in significant time spent with 54 business clients, and included four business assessments and various reports that she completed to assist clients with business expansion, government contracting and in developing strategies to compete in the federal marketplace.